 Daron Hagen, Composer

-Hagen has served as president of the Lotte Lehmann Foundation, for five years as artistic director and chair of faculty for the Seasons Music Festival, as a board member (CRI, Joy in Singing), as a trustee (Douglas Moore Fund for American Opera), and is a Lifetime Member of the Corporation of Yaddo.
+Hagen joined the Artist Faculty of the Chicago College of the Performing Arts in 2017, which has given him a forum in which to develop his new works in collaboration with students and faculty drawn from the conservatory and Roosevelt University's many disciplines.
+He has served as president of the Lotte Lehmann Foundation, as a board member (CRI, Joy in Singing), as a trustee (Douglas Moore Fund for American Opera), as composer in residence (Long Beach Symphony, CA), artist in residence (University of Pittsburgh, UNLV, Roosevelt University, Baylor University, Miami University), and is one of two Lifetime Members of the Corporation of Yaddo.
 Formerly a Composer Mentor for American Opera Projects, he is currently a Distinguished Mentor for Composers Now and founding artistic director of the New Mercury Collective.

 Hagen’s compositions are widely recorded on various labels, including Shining Brow, 21st Century Song Cycles, and Complete Piano Trios (Naxos), Anniversary in Memoriam (For Lenny) (Sony Classical), Double Concerto (Bridge), Bandanna, Qualities of Light (Albany), Vera of Las Vegas (CRI / New World), Silent Night, Songs, Night Again, Songs of Madness & Sorrow (Arsis), Violin Concerto (Belle Fleur), Koto Concerto (MSR), Wedding Dances (Klavier).